Sun rally in 4th, beat Sky 72-63 to advance to WNBA Finals

 “Not many people will pick us against Vegas either, and that’s OK,” Miller said.
 “We’re going to prepare and try to make it a Connecticut Sun style of game.”

-To do so, he’ll rely on more stellar post play from Jonquel Jones, Alyssa Thomas and Brionna Jones.
+To do so, he’ll rely on more stellar post play from Jones, Thomas and Brionna Jones.

 “(Parker) is an incredible, all-time great in this league,” Miller said.
 “But I hope that someone writes (about how) the combination of JJ, AT and Bri Jones have knocked her out three of the last four years.
 I hope that post group gets credit for what they do, night in and night for us.”